Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

 \subsection{Performance on Other Games}

-Next, we evaluate GPT-4 (with the best prompting strategy) on other games, as presented in~\autoref{tab:other_games}.
-We rewrite the base game by prompting GPT-4 to change the entity names while maintaining semantic relationships.
-We also swapped issue names (e.g., $A \rightarrow D$, etc.).
-This is intended to test the robustness against semantically similar changes and to rule out memorization.
-As shown, the performance on the base and rewritten games is comparable.
-Furthermore, agents continue to perform relatively well on the newly created games, especially considering the ``Any success'' metric.
-They, however, have varying levels of performance when considering the final agreement.
-While all games have a comparable number of feasible solutions, games 1 and 2 can be relatively harder because they have non-spare scores (i.e., all agents have preferences on almost all issues).
+To test robustness against semantically similar changes, we rewrite the base game by prompting GPT-4 to change the entities and issue names while maintaining semantic relationships.
+As shown in Table~\ref{tab:other_games}, the performance on the base and rewritten games is comparable.
+Also, agents perform relatively well on the new games (created from scratch) with varying levels of success.
+While all games have a comparable number of feasible solutions, games 1 and 2 can be more competitive as they have non-sparse scores (i.e., all agents have preferences on almost all issues).
 This might require more fine granularity when proposing deals; from the perspective of one agent, deals with comparable or even the same scores might have a highly fluctuating number of agreeing parties.
-Therefore, to match the base game, we designed the third game to have more sparse scores, which indeed scored similarly regarding the final deal metric (the 6-way agreement is higher because the set of 6-way feasible solutions is larger).
-More analysis of the games' difficulty is in Appendix~\ref{sec:other_games}, where we also show the progression of $p_1$'s deals over rounds, which follows a similar trend to~\autoref{fig:ablation_best}.
+Therefore, to match the base game, we designed game 3 to have more sparse scores, which indeed scored similarly w.r.t. the final deal metric.
+More analysis of the games' difficulty is in Appendix~\ref{sec:other_games}.
+In summary, our benchmark has \textbf{diverse and easily tunable difficulty levels} to test future advanced models.